A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Introduction

-This paper addresses the fundamental challenge of designing a more powerful backbone representation learning architecture for MILP, the most widely adopted modeling framework for COPs in practice.
+This paper addresses the fundamental challenge of designing a more powerful backbone representation learning architecture for MILP.
 Different from existing works, we propose to view an MILP instance as two types of heterogeneous elements, i.e., variables and constraints.
 Then, we design a novel neural architecture to extract element embeddings through a dual-attention mechanism, as illustrated in Fig. \ref{fig:overview}.
-The first aspect is to analyze the intra-type relationships through full self-attention, enabling each node to directly access information from any other node of the same type.
+The first aspect is to analyze the intra-type relationships through full self-attention, enabling each element to directly access information from any other element of the same type.
 The second aspect is to capture inter-type relationships through bidirectional cross-attention, so as to exploit variable-constraint dependencies inherent in the MILP instance's structure.
 With this design, each element can globally establish direct and adaptive connections with long-range ones, significantly enhancing its receptive field.
 Moreover, more layers can be stacked to enhance the quality of generated embeddings, thereby overcoming limitations of existing graph-based architectures.

 Through this paradigm, we aim to establish a new foundation for deep learning-based general combinatorial optimization solving.
 Our architecture serves as a general backbone that can be readily applied to diverse MILP learning tasks, including instance-level prediction (e.g., feasibility and optimal objective), element-level prediction (e.g., optimal solution), and solving state-level prediction (e.g., branching policy).
 Extensive experiments on problems from various domains demonstrate that the proposed attention-based architecture exhibits substantially stronger expressive power than existing GNN counterparts, suggesting that attention-driven representations may constitute a new paradigm for learning to solve general COPs.